CorpGlory/grafana-datasource-kit/README.md

 * Graphite
 * Prometheus

-Please white us a letter if you want your datasource be supported: ping@corpglory.com
+Please write us a letter if you want your datasource to be supported: ping@corpglory.com

 ## Projects based on library
 * [grafana-data-exporter](https://github.com/CorpGlory/grafana-data-exporter)